 Sometimes you need to specify a different radix for different analyzers.
-To do this, locate the analyzer you would like to change in the Analyzers panel on the right of the software.
-Click the Gear button and select the desired radix button.
+To do that, locate the analyzer you would like to change in the Analyzers panel on the right of the software.
+Click the gear button and select the desired radix button.

 Edit the Analyzer Name